bmeurant/ember-array-contains-helper/README.md

 ## Compatibility

-This helper is, for now, only proved compatible with **ember 2.2.0** and surely not compatible with version < 1.13.0
+This helper is tested and compatible with **1.13.0+ ember versions**.
+See travis CI build and report [here](https://travis-ci.org/bmeurant/ember-array-contains-helper)

 ## Installation